 Customers are increasingly better informed and sensitive to the value of the service offered.
-They are paying attention to how much they spend with value for money assuming a primordial role in their purchasing.
+They are more cost conscious with value for money assuming a primordial role in their purchasing.
 The need for a personalized service is growing, whatever the class of travel.
-To meet their requirements, customers are increasingly asking the airlines to compete, with e-purchasers visiting an average of 22 websites prior to booking their trips (source 1).
-Customers are more demanding and pragmatic and are increasingly looking to package their own travel so they are free to determine the balance between price, time, convenience, level of comfort and status.
+To meet their requirements, customers are increasingly comparing airline offers, with e-purchasers visiting an average of

+22 websites prior to booking their trips (source 1).
+Customers are more demanding and pragmatic and are increasingly looking to package their own travel to be free to determine the balance between price, time, convenience, level of comfort and status.